osohq/oso/docs/understand/application/integration-guide.rst

 - column or field level (an actor can access or update only certain fields of a record)

-Polar permits the encoding of access control along each of these dimensions.
+oso permits the encoding of access control along each of these dimensions.

 Model level
 -----------